dromorobo/MSX-wifi/README.md

   - Prepare the ESP (described above)

 <b>PREPARE - MSX</b>
-- Install Fossil driver, put FOSLIB.INC in a location where Turbo Pascal can find it
+- Install your Terminal program and - if required - install Fossil driver, and put FOSLIB.INC in a location where Turbo Pascal can find it
 - (optionally) Prepare MSX to do Lua uploads to the ESP (this only necessary if you want to develop/change Lua files using your MSX)
   - On MSX compile ESP.PAS, UPL9600.PAS and UPL115K.PAS using Turbo Pascal 3.0 (messages off); if you prefer another bps rate, you must change the bitrate in the source code
   - Use UPLxxxx.COM to upload files (*.lua, *.htm and help.hlp) to the ESP